anri-asaturov/tws-api-nodejs-ported/README.md

 NodeJS Interactive Brokers Trader Workstation API Client.
 Ported to TypeScript manually from official c# library.

-c# sources are intentionally kept in the same folder with ported files to simplify review, updates, diff and porting.
+c# sources are intentionally kept in the same folder with ported files for reference and to simplify review, updates, diff and porting.

 # Usage and porting notes